zachgoll/finance_to_code/log.md

 this new approach will cut the time it takes to solve the problem down to the point that justifies the extra time spent on researching different possible solutions.

+### Sunday July 9

+Frustrating day, but made good progress in my understanding of recursion.
+Thanks to my corrections marathon yesterday, I got behind on the weekend projects.
+I then started the day later than I wanted to, and was tasked with finishing both a group project (sudoku solver) and a string matching program.
+I ended up spending most of my day learning about and trying to understand recursive algorithms alongside dynamic programming.
+The first half of the morning I spent trying to understand the [coin change problem](https://www.youtube.com/watch?v=PafJOaMzstY&t=1154s).
+Once I finally understood this, I moved on to the string sorting program I was tasked to write.
+Although I'm still a bit fuzzy on the concepts, I now have a much better approach to looking at a problem and determine the base cases for a recursive solution.

+## Week 20: July 10 - July 16